 You can also take advantage of Simplilearn’s Post Graduate Program in Business Analysis, designed with the prestigious American Perdue University and is rated among the Top 5 Business Analysis Courses.
 This program can help you jumpstart your career as a Business Analyst.

 The demand for a business data analyst is rising on an unprecedented scale in the present scenario.
 However, there is a paucity of skilled business data analysts who can take up this challenging role.
 This has created a peculiar situation where the demand for business data analysts is higher than the current supply of talented professionals, making it a lucrative career prospect for those who are enthusiastic about business analysis.

 Those who aspire to work as a business data analyst can enroll for a Data Analyst Course to gain an edge over the competition.
 Business data analyst skills will often lead to a rewarding career opportunity by those seeking to learn and make a career in the field of data analysis.

 The salaries for the role of business data analysts are very lucrative.
 The exact figure depends on various factors such as experience level, job location, industry, type of organization.
 In India, the average annual salary for the role is 7 lacs.
 In e-commerce giants like Amazon, the senior-level business analysts’ average earning is somewhere around 17 lakhs annually.
 It’s safe to say that Business data analytics jobs will continue to grow in demand and will see a spike in professionals’ annual earnings in this field.

 As we move ahead in the digital era, the decision-making process will become more complex and fully data-driven.
 The role of a business data analyst will become indispensable for any organization that relies on the use of progressive technology to improve customer satisfaction.
-You can enhance and validate your expertise in data analytics by enrolling in our PG Program in Data Analytics in partnership with Purdue University, and aim for faster career progression and land yourself in your dream organization.
+You can enhance and validate your expertise in data analytics by enrolling in our Post Graduate Program in Data Analytics, and aim for faster career progression and land yourself in your dream organization.